-The FRSA Board consists of seven elected members and up to two additional co-opted members, at the Boards’ discretion.
+The FRSA Board consists of five elected Directors and up to four additional Directors, at the Boards’ discretion.

 They meet four times annually to discuss governance and long-term goals, approve major actions of the organisation, support FRSA to fulfil its mission and ensure implementation of the FRSA Strategic Plan 2023-27.